Texas Cocaine Abuse Statistics, Rates and Treatment

 Texas Youth and Cocaine

 The Texas School Survey of Substance Abuse provides extensive information on drug use patterns among adolescents in the state.
-The 2014 survey involved 33,463 participants in grades 7-12 across 93 school districts, all of whom were asked questions about their drug use.
-The survey found a decline in the use of cocaine from 2012 to 2014.
+The 2014 survey involved 33,463 participants in grades 7-12 across 93 school districts, all of whom were asked questions about their drug use.8 The survey found a decline in the use of cocaine from 2012 to 2014.
 In 2012, 4.6 percent of students reported they had used powder cocaine or crack cocaine at least once in their lives.
 About 1.4 percent reported using either form of the drug in the month prior to the survey.
-In 2014, 2.2 percent of the student participants had used powder cocaine or crack at least once in their lives, while less than 1 percent had done so in the month prior to the survey.
+In 2014, 2.2 percent of the student participants had used powder cocaine or crack at least once in their live

 Primary Substance of Abuse Rankings